Downtown Today

 Dining, Hotel, Recreation, Arts and Entertainment Jobs

-Sources: Esri Community Analyst, Puget Sound Regional Council.
-The 2024 jobs estimate was derived from data provided by PSRC and the Washington State Employment Security Department.
+Sources: Esri Business Analyst, Puget Sound Regional Council and WA Employment Security Department.
+The 2025 jobs estimate was derived from data provided by PSRC and the Washington State Employment Security Department.
 Note that data here are for Q1 of each year.
 The 2013 jobs data were unavailable and were therefore interpolated.

 Downtown By-the-Numbers